Equnze/Telebot-OpenAI-LLM/README.md

 - Python 3.7 or higher
 - A Telegram account and a smartphone
-- An OpenAI account and an API key
+- An OpenAI account and an API key.

 ## Telegram setup: